ZoltanLajosKis/htmldissect/README.md

   predicate function.
 - **`isCommentEnd()`**: Returns true if the token is a comment end token.
 - **`isEnd()`**: Returns true if the token is an end token.
-- **`hasAttrs(match)`**: Returns true if the token is an open token and matches the `match` parameter, where `match` is an object that can specify for each attribute a string, regexp or predicate function.